AHS Foundation

 Promulgation

-In a recent visit, Chairman Nadeem Shah and Director Mohammad Aref met with personage in Pakistan to discuss the possibilities and scope of services.
-We hope that, soon more people from Pakistan and Kashmir will be on board for improved and extended health services with more health centres in remote communities desperately need vital services to save life.
+Chairman Nadeem Shah and Director Mohammad Aref met with personage in Pakistan to discuss the possibilities and scope of services.
+We expect more people from Pakistan and Kashmir will be on board for improved and extended health services and more health centres for vital service in remote area to save life.

 Flood Relief

-AHS Foundation contributed hundreds of food packages, tents, blankets, and medicnes to flood hit areas of Swat Northern Area and Dadu Sindh.
-We are willing to keep playing role as humanitarian with help of our friends and donors.
+AHS Foundation contributed hundreds of food packages, tents, blankets, and medicines to flood hit areas of Swat Northern Area and Dadu Sindh.
+We are willing to keep playing role with your help.

 If you are willing to participate please